 *Remember that if you are not enrolled at least half-time for more than six months, your student loans will go into repayment.

-When a student withdraws or defers and his or her account has a balance due, it must be paid in full.
-If full payment cannot be made at that time, the student must sign a promissory note for the unpaid balance.
-Payment under the promissory note will include interest at the rate of 1.25 percent per month (15 percent annually).
-If a student fails to fulfill the promissory note agreement, the College may refer the account to an outside collections agency.
-All collection fees are charged to the student.
-The absence of a signed promissory note does not release the student from incurring interest or collection charges.
+When a student withdraws or takes a leave of absence, and his or her account has a balance due, it must be paid in full.
+If a student withdraws and full payment cannot be made at that time, the student must enroll in a Non-Current Student Payment Plan with AutoPay, through CASHNet (automatic monthly deductions from a checking account or credit card).
+If the student fails to do so, the College may charge interest at the rate of 1.25 percent per month (15 percent annually), or refer the account to an outside collections agency.
+The College reserves the right to charge all collection fees to the student.

 College Refund Policy

-View the Billing Guide for a refund schedule of the current academic year, and information regarding room & board charges.
+View the Financial Guide for a refund schedule for the current academic year, and information regarding room & board charges.